kbauer/emacs-myelisp-namespace-helper.el/README.md

 interactive features, that depend on the presence of full function names in the source-code files.

-Any attempt to implement namespaces as macros is bound to miss some current or future interactive feature depending on full function names in the code.

 This provisional package is meant to make working with namespace prefices more convenient in the meantime.